 Ensure to read the post properly and do NOT take it to heart that you already know the topic.

 Yes, you may know it, but the author may have come up with an angle that is new to you, or he may miss vital information that should have been included.
 So it is by reading the post material that you can come up with meaningful comments.
 The comments you make present you as an expert in your niche.
-In view of this, if you fail to read the blog post and make comments that are out of place, it will hurt your reputation and brand.
+Given this, if you fail to read the blog post and make comments out of place, it will hurt your reputation and brand.
 Therefore, read the content carefully, then look for one or two loopholes and fill them up in your comments.

 5. Navin Rao of QuestionCage

-But, blog commenting is not just putting a line, you need to add value.
+Blog commenting is not just putting a line, you need to add value.

 Be authentic and speak your mind.